SkyNet-Solutions/iot-gateway-samples/java/advanced-gateway-sample/README.md

 **Note:** If there is an Error, try extracting the ibmwiotp.jar present in target/classes directory to the same location and run again.
 Remember the jar must be extracted in the same location.

-* In order to control one or more devices, one need to start the sample application present in the sample, Run the following command to start the application sample,
+* In order to control one or more devices, you need to start the **HomeApplication** present in the project.

+* Modify the **application.properties** file with the organization details, like name, Organization's API-Key and Token.

+* Run the following command to start the application sample,

     `mvn exec:java -Dexec.mainClass="com.ibm.iotf.sample.application.HomeApplication"`